 The health studies program prepares students to take an important and meaningful role in the medical field.
-As a health studies major, you choose between one of three tracks: health administration, health science and health policy.
+As a health studies major, you choose between one of three tracks: health science, health administration and health policy.
 An 18-credit minor is also offered.

 The health science program provides the foundation for graduate-level study necessary to pursue physical therapy, occupational therapy, physician assistantship, nutrition, athletic training, exercise science, kinesiology, speech pathology and a wide array of other medical and allied health fields.
 Coursework includes health studies microbiology, anatomy and physiology and healthcare informatics.